 It is obvious that for a mother-to-be, food becomes very important.
-It will affect her health but more importantly, it will affect the life and health of her baby.
-Alcohol and smoking are out as well as all those substances, such as mercury, GMOs, artificial sweeteners, and many preservatives which are harmful to her child.
+It will affect her health, but more importantly, it will affect the life and health of her baby.
+Alcohol and smoking are out as well as all those substances, such as mercury, GMOs, artificial sweeteners, and many preservatives that are harmful to her child.

 Nuts are extremely good for you

 It has been known for a long time that eating a variety of nuts is good for all people, young and old.
 It is a natural product, has no contamination, is loaded with healthy fats, and eating them can reduce your risk of getting cancer.
-It is also beneficial in case of infections, and conditions related to cardiovascular and respiratory illnesses.
+It is also beneficial in case of infections and conditions related to cardiovascular and respiratory illnesses.

 Do not overdo it with peanut butter

-It seems that peanut butter, which is eating by the spoonful in the U.S. does not have a positive effect.
+It seems that peanut butter, which is eaten by the spoonful in the U.S. does not have a positive effect.
 This may be due to the additives and perhaps the unhealthy bread, more than to the peanut itself.